rasmuserik/p2pweb/blockchain-computer.md

 **iEx.co** ??

+#

+The motivation is to make it possible to built webapps that does not need a backend.

 # Architecture

 The blockchain computer has a global memory on which computation runs in parallel.
 Both memory and computation are distributed across the nodes of the network.

 **A node** is any application/web-browser that connects into the network, and contributes computation and storage.
 The address of a node is the hash of its public key.
 Nodes are connected in a kademlia-like topology.